 There’s no need for anyone to drink tea in that infamous café of shame while everyone else is enjoying fabulous winners’ treats.
 Although the treats at Cariad can’t quite reach the same heights as private helicopter rides or meals cooked by famous chefs, everyone gets the chance to join in, because – cheesy cliché alert – we’re all winners!

-The only Sugar in Cariad‘s boardroom is the type that sweetens your tea.
+The only Sugar allowed at Cariad‘s boardroom table is the type that sweetens your tea.

 Ominous finger pointing is not allowed!